 There is a patrician look about the suavely fitted, smartly detailed silk costumes in the illustration.
 You will be hearing much during the coming weeks about the Regency period fashions to which contemporary designers are turning for ideas or new inspiration.
-Our style creators are translating these costumes of the "dandies," who gloried in molded waistlines, peplum flared coatees, wide picturesque cuffs, fastidiously frilled waistcoats and wrist lingerie frills, into practical contemporary fashions, such as are pulse and temperature and applied here shown. stimulants.
-In a minute Benning opened his eyes and, on orienting his gency influences of the Beau Brummels of the past in its neat slender waistline, accented by a peplum silshortly," the doctor predicted.
+Our style creators are translating these costumes of the "dandies," who gloried in molded waistlines, peplum flared coatees, wide picturesque cuffs, fastidiously frilled waistcoats and wrist lingerie frills, into practical contemporary fashions, such as are pulse and temperature and applied here shown.
+The black silk faille suit to the stimulants.
+In a minute Benning mind to the whirling gray world gency influences of the Beau Brummels of the past in its neat slender waistline, accented by a peplum silshortly," the doctor predicted.
 "It's houette, flared collar and cuffs and just as well, however, you got him beruffled lingerie accents.
 The enormous felt hat is especially chic in that it typifies a smart, new millinery trend.
-These hats are parsisted on getting to his feet.
-His ticularly pretty in pastels, worn with either navy or black spring cosdress that invites lingerie accents.
-With a gown or coat dress of this sort, you can change it entirely with new accessories.
-Note the white frills in the sleeves.
+These hats are particularly pretty in pastels, worn with either navy or black spring costumes.